3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

   </div>
 )
 ```
 I know the question you are all asking...
 "How is this valid JavaScript?
 This would cause errors in other JavaScript apps!"
 And you're right!
 JSX is actually a language extension to JavaScript that will convert this 'HTML in JS' into pure JavaScript.
-When Webpack is bundling your React code, it converts the JSX syntax into the `React.createElement()` method seen above.
+When Webpack & create-react-app is bundling your React code, it converts the JSX syntax into the `React.createElement()` method seen above.

 ### CodeAlong: React Portfolio Page
 Let's jump in head first and learn JSX by doing.
 Today we will build a simple portfolio page using just React and JSX.

 #### Getting Started
 Navigate to your in-class directory and run `create-react-app react-portfolio`